ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 If you already have a github.com id, post that id here.
 If you don't have one, create one--the next step tells you how.

-# A note about pair programming

-To "learn the do’s and don’ts" of pair programming and to see pairs in action, view this entertaining (if a bit corny/cheesey) video about pair programming from North Carolina State University: [An Introduction to Pair Programming for Students](https://www.youtube.com/watch?v=rG_U12uqRhE).

 # A note about assignment deadlines